Samsung Galaxy S21 Ultra review: Strong overall package without major weaknesses

 Standby test in the WLAN

-In order to test the standby consumption exclusively in the WLAN, I took three other smartphones to hand, all to 100 overnight Profully charged and left on standby for 15 hours the next day.
-This occurred OnePlus 8 Pro, Live Y70 and I live X51 5G against the Samsung Galaxy S21 Ultra.
-All were on the same WLAN and did not have a SIM card.
-Furthermore, all had Bluetooth, GPS, manual brightness and the always-on display activated.
-Thus, all devices were in the same state.
-The results after 15 hours actually surprised me positively.
-Both the Galaxy S21 Ultra and the Y70 from Vivo only lost 16 Procent, the Vivo X51 5G lost 23 Procenter and the OnePlus 8 Pro even whole 24 Procent.
+To test the standby consumption exclusively in WLAN, I took three other smartphones, charged them all to 100 percent overnight and left them in standby mode for 15 hours the next day.
+OnePlus 8 Pro, Live Y70 and I live X51 5G against the Samsung Galaxy S21 Ultra.
+All were on the same WiFi and did not have a SIM card.
+Furthermore, Bluetooth, GPS, manual brightness and the always-on display were all activated.
+So all devices were in the same state.
+The results after 15 hours actually surprised me in a positive way.
+Both the Galaxy S21 Ultra and the Y70 from Vivo only lost 16 percent, the Vivo X51 5G lost 23 percent and the OnePlus 8 Pro even lost a full 24 percent.

 Standby test in the cellular network

-Next, I wanted to test the standby consumption in the mobile network, whereby I also activated the WLAN from time to time.
-I chose the Y70 for this comparison because it lost the same amount of battery as the S21 Ultra in the previous test.
-The same conditions applied to this test as well, i.e. Bluetooth, GPS etc. were activated and both had a SIM card from the same provider.
-After 7 hours on standby, the S21 Ultra lost 8 and the Y70 only 5 Procent battery, which means that the standby consumption in the mobile network is slightly worse than in the WLAN.
-Overall, I was quite satisfied here, although Samsung could still improve a little here.
+Next, I wanted to test the standby consumption in the mobile network, where I also activated the WiFi every now and then.
+For this comparison, I chose the Y70 because it lost the same amount of battery as the S21 Ultra in the previous test.
+The same conditions applied again in this test, i.e. Bluetooth, GPS, etc. were activated and both had a SIM card from the same provider.
+After 7 hours in standby, the S21 Ultra lost 8 percent of battery and the Y70 only 5 percent, which means that the standby consumption in the mobile network is slightly worse than in WiFi.
+Overall, I was quite satisfied here, although Samsung could still improve a bit here.

 When it comes to cameras, Samsung is throwing numbers around again.
 They install a total of four sensors on the back, which are arranged in the upper left corner.
 The main camera has a resolution of 108 megapixels like its predecessor, although this is a better, newer sensor.
 There is also an ultra-wide-angle camera with 12 megapixels and a field of view of 120 degrees.
 Thanks to the new laser autofocus technology, macro shots are also possible.
 The manufacturer also installs two telephoto lenses, each with a resolution of 10 megapixels.
 One of the two enables a 3x optical zoom and the other even allows 10x optical zoom recordings.
 Digital can be zoomed up to 100 times.
 The front camera on the front has a resolution of 40 megapixels.